refugies-info/karfur/README.md

 Editor preferences are available in the [editor config](https://github.com/entrepreneur-interet-general/karfur/blob/master/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.

-## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, Refugies.info is maintained under [the Semantic Versioning guidelines](http://semver.org/).

-See [the Releases section of our project](https://github.com/entrepreneur-interet-general/karfur/releases) for changelogs for each release version.

 ## Team

 **Agathe Kieny** developper